You can easily create, maintain, measure and manage an online web store. In this beginners guide to WooCommerce, we will go through:

 You can get everything in one place without clashing with other CMS features.

 WordPress is a secure platform that is checked for vulnerabilities on a daily basis and patched instantaneously.
-WooCommerce is not as different as it is updated daily and addresses any and all security concerns whatsoever.
+WooCommerce is not as different as updated daily and addresses any and all security concerns.

 Integrated Social Features